ilizin/thymeleaf-demo/README.md

 1. Have the project installed on your machine, see [Installation](#installation)
 2. Run the <i>mvn spring-boot:run</i> command to start it.
-3. Validate the console shows a message indicating the project is up and running:
+3. Validate the project is up and running:
 ```
 ilizin@ilizin:~/repos/thymeleaf-demo$ mvn spring-boot:run
 [INFO] Scanning for projects...